webworker01/freshubuntu/README.md

 ```

 ## All contents / Other optional tools
+Most scripts have documentation within them so please read through them, learn and suggest improvements!

 Script Name | Function
 ----------- | --------
 **freshubuntu** | Run this first as root for initial setup of your server for basic security needs